Sonic the Hedgehog (Genesis)

 Possibly an earlier method of accessing the Special Stage, this warp effect activates when Sonic runs into the area in which the object is placed.
 Sonic disappears as he runs into it, and a warping noise plays.
 Sonic then reappears a few seconds later, likely as a method of testing the object.

 Credits that are hidden on the Sonic Team Presents screen, and completely unseen in every region outside of Japan.
-If you have a Japanese Mega Drive, or switch the region to Japanese, you can use the code C, C, C, C, C, C, Up, Down, Down, Down, Left, Right, which should make a ring noise, then when the demo starts, hold Down + A + B + C to turn the screen's background to white, making the text visible after the Sega splash screen.
+If you play the Japanese version and have a Japanese Mega Drive, or switch the region to Japanese, you can use the code C, C, C, C, C, C, Up, Down, Down, Down, Left, Right, which should make a ring noise, then when the demo starts, hold Down + A + B + C to turn the screen's background to white, making the text visible after the Sega splash screen.
 This code does not work in the Sonic Classics version.

 The credits translate to: